IsmailOuazzani/AtomicAI/README.md

 To play, run engine.py and enter the moves using the algebraic notation.
 You can visualize the game in the board.svg file using your browser (keep refreshing).

 Note that the engine is really bad.

+# Neural net
+We are using the evaluation function on atomicdeep.py to evaluate the board from the current player's perspective.

+The model is currently able to overfit on a small part of the dataset(3000 boards).